s-nakaoka/choreonoid-doc/en/install/build-windows.rst

 By default, multiple versions will be selected.
 However, old versions are not needed, and you must use the version that matches your compiler, so only select the most recent version.
 In this example, we’ve selected the msvc2015 64bit version of Qt 5.6.
 For 32-bit, select msvc2015 32bit.
-If you are using Visual C++ 2013, select msvc2013.

 After this step, installation will begin.
 By default, Qt is installed to C:Qt.
 Remember this path for later.